Russia Says Scores Of Soldiers Killed In Ukrainian Strike - UrduPoint

 On social media, some accused the Russian authorities of downplaying the death toll.

 "Dear God, who will believe in the figure of 63?
-The building has been completely destroyed," one Russian, Nina Vernykh, wrote on Russia's largest social network, VKontakte.
+The building has been completely destroyed," one Russian, Nina Vernykh, wrote on the country's largest social network, VKontakte.

+An announcement on the social network urged Russians to collect clothes, medicines and equipment for those who survived the strike.

+"Everything that the mobilised had on them remains under the rubble," said the announcement.

 Kyiv Mayor Vitali Klitschko reported an explosion in northeastern Kyiv and said emergency services were dispatched.